wishonia/wishonia/public/globalSolutions/dfda/problems/clinical-research-is-expensive.md

 ---
-description: It costs $2.6 billion to bring a drug to market (including failed attempts).
+description: It costs $2.6 billion to bring a drug to market (including failed attempts) and trials currently cost over $36k per participant.
 ---

 # 💰 Clinical Research is Expensive